vitorbborges/vitorbborges/README.md

 - 🔭 &nbsp; I’m currently researching Time-Series Models, Recommender Systems and Natural Language Processing.
 - 🤔 &nbsp; Exploring new technologies, data solutions and quick hacks.
-- 🎓 &nbsp; Studying Economics in the University of Brasilia
+- 🎓 &nbsp; Studying Economics at the University of Brasilia.
-- 💼 &nbsp; Freelancer and Research Assistant.
+- 💼 &nbsp; Freelancer at [ENAP](https://enap.gov.br/pt/) and Research Assistant at Brazil's Science and Technology Ministry.
-- :mag_right:
+- :mag_right: Deputy Coordinator at the [Laboratory for Machine Learning in Finance and Organizations (LAMFO).](https://github.com/lamfo-unb)
 - 🌱 &nbsp; Enthusiast Mathematics, Statistics and Artificial Intelligence .
 - ✍️ &nbsp; Solving the Rubik's cube every day a mili-second faster.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.